MugureNjunge/pizza-paradise/README.md

 **Technologies Used****

 HTML ,Javascript and CSS were used to create this project.
-I added a formulae to my Javascript that calculates the day of the week you were born.
+I added functions in Javascript that calculates the client's total cost and give the client an alert with a summary of the order and the total cost.

 **Support and contact detail**s